Social protection of the business manager

 Health and maternity insurance

-The executive officer who pays his contributions can benefit from the reimbursement of part of his health expenses, daily allowance (IJ) or benefits at the birth or adoption of a child (maternity or paternity).
+The executive who pays his contributions can benefit from reimbursement of part of his health expenses, daily allowance (DI) or benefits at the birth or adoption of a child (maternity or paternity).

 1. Health care costs

-In the event of an accident, sickness or maternity, sickness and maternity insurance covers part of the manager's health costs (for example, reimbursement of medical consultation costs or certain medications).
+In the event of an accident, illness or maternity, the health and maternity insurance covers part of the manager's health costs (for example: reimbursement of medical consultation costs or certain medicines).

 It is generally necessary to subscribe in addition to a mutual, in order to have a supplementary refund.